 Ivanov, Victor Ivanovich

-Victor Ivanovich Ivanov was one of the founders of the "severe style” post war movement in Russian painting along with Geli Korzhev.
-The Ryazan area where his mother was born, and where the Victor Ivanov museum is now to be found attached to the Ryazan State Museum, became the main inspiration of his art and the object of a spiritual attachment.
-There he sought inspiration, and all of his most powerful images were born there.
-In the village, all human life was there from the first day till the last.
+Victor Ivanovich Ivanov spent much of his life, and had a summer house near, Ryazan where his mother was born, and where the Victor Ivanov museum is now to be found attached to the Ryazan State Museum.
+Ryazan became the main inspiration for his art and he formed a deep attachment to the people and the land in this area.
+In the villages, all human life was there from the first day till the last.

-The artist saw in this place the truest merging between man and nature, redemption of a kind, and the preparation for the peace of eternity.
+The artist saw in this place a merging between man and nature, redemption of a kind, and preparation for the peace of eternity.
 He saw the monumental and yet romantic greatness of country work and life.
-Simple village objects in Ivanov's pictures become meaningful symbols of rural life, measured and at the same time somehow eternal.
-All this attains a sense of the highest solemnity and creates an atmosphere of deep significance, an intense emotional envelope.
 “Our art was magnificent, we created works which it seemed to us, did not distort reality in any way,” - Victor Ivanovich recalls. – “This was the Truth of our time and this Truth has always been most important for my art.
 I believe in realism.
 It gives us strength, speaks of beauty both physical and moral.
 Realism is the highest art; history shows nothing to equal it.”

 Ivanov's paintings have an eternal quality where time is suspended.
 In Cattle Grazing the colours are harmonious and dense and the painting has a peaceful air.